Does Eating Late at Night Cause Weight Gain? The Science

 Key finding: When calorie intake was equal, meal timing didn't matter.

 Multiple studies on intermittent fasting and time-restricted eating show that people who stop eating earlier often lose weight.
-But here's the catch: they also eat fewer total calories.
-The timing isn't magic—it's a constraint that reduces intake.
+The catch: they also eat fewer total calories.
+The timing isn't magic.
+It's a constraint that reduces intake.

 Key finding: Earlier eating windows work by reducing total consumption, not by any metabolic mechanism.